HUMSI — Human Security Initiative

 A 2-year-old girl and her father, both Ecuadorian nationals, were arrested by ICE in south Minneapolis and flown to Texas within hours, despite a federal judge's order to release the child.
 The judge issued an order at 8:11 p.m.
 Thursday to release the child by 9:30 p.m., but ICE placed them on a commercial flight to Texas at 8:30 p.m.
 The child was later returned to Minnesota and reunited with her mother on Friday.

-ICE detains former Venezuelan mayor in Butler County
+Former Venezuelan mayor held in Butler County Jail while fighting deportation

 Jan 23, 2026Cincinnati, OHVenezuela